Guides

 When handling auth for native integrations, whether it be through API Keys, OAuth, or even username and passwords (in rare cases), you'll have to store multiple credentials for each of your users.
 Depending on your integration use case, you may be storing credentials/tokens that give you access to sensitive data in their accounting systems, to private Slack/Teams messages, to employee data in their HR platform — you get the idea.

-Sure, it’s easy enough to store these credential values as plaintext in some database table that you can grab whenever you need to make a request on behalf of your users.
-But by doing so, you’re leaving yourself extremely vulnerable to data breaches, which can leak access to data across dozens of your customers’ other apps - a mistake that you may not ever recover from.
+Sure, it's easy enough to store these credential values as plaintext in some database table that you can grab whenever you need to make a request on behalf of your users.
+But that approach leaves you exposed to data breaches that can leak access across dozens of your customers' other connected apps.

 As an example, back in April 2022, Heroku was compromised and their users' GitHub integration OAuth access tokens were stolen, causing several private GitHub repositories to be breached and cloned.
 Even npm had their data harvested, an event that was immediately covered by dozens of publications, including Forbes.